 You could also use phrases and just type them out in cool fonts.

-- Put all of your images on a document sized at 8.5″x 11″.
+- Create your image document.
+Put all of your images on a document sized at 8.5″x 11″.
 I used photoshop, embedded each image and resized them to fit the flat part of each bowl (less than 2″ x 2″.)
 If you don’t have photoshop, you can use Canva as well.
 Canva is an easy to use free graphic design program.
 Just upload your images and resize them to fit your bowl.
 I tried to fit as many images on my paper as possible, so that I could make a ton of trinket dishes.

 - Insert the decal paper into your printer.
 Be sure that it prints on the decal side.
 (You might want to do a test print page to see how your paper loads.
 I typed out “test” and then drew a line on the top sheet of paper in my printer so I could see how it loads.
 Both of my printers load good sign down.)